sabrielz/api-perpus/readme.md

 # Schema Utility
 Utility to control schema.
 Like migrate, drop, truncate, etc.
-Entry points without url params execute all tables, but the table list not dynamic
+Entry points without url params execute all tables, but the table list `not dynamic`.
+Change it on `config/config.js` file.
+Execute all tables will `ignore all` error or warning.

 ### Entry Points
 | Method | URL | URL Params |